-Join Chris Reilly for an in-depth discussion in this video Moving objects with Drag, Move, and Gumball, part of Up and Running with Rhino for Mac.
+Join Chris Reilly for an in-depth discussion in this video Moving objects with Drag, Move, and Gumball, part of Learning Rhino for Mac.

 - Let's talk about a fundamental modeling skill you'll need for just about any job in Rhino 5 for Mac.
 That is the ability to move objects around in Rhino's 3d space.
 Now, we've got a few different options for how we can move things.
 We can simply click and drag in the viewport, we could use the move command, or we could use the gumball tool, and they all accomplish pretty much the same thing, each just in a slightly different way.
 So, let's get moving with transform-move.3dm from the exercise files, and here I've just got a few simple shapes for us to practice with.